cloudflare/cloudflare-docs/content/d1/build-databases/query-databases.md

 ### await stmt.raw()

 Returns results as an array of arrays, with each row represented by an array.
+The return type is an array of arrays, and does not include query metadata.

 Column names are not included in the result set by default.
 To include column names as the first row of the result array, set `.raw({columnNames: true})`.